 2.3 That the breakfast stop is not suitable or sufficient M L Check that building sufficiently large enough to cope with number of anticipated entrants Consider if checkpoint is suitable for access by supporters As for checkpoints above but assessment needs to be made to ensure that the baggage accommodation is adequate and that it can be handled without risk to the marshals.
-N/A 2.4 That the route is not appropriate for an LDWA event.
+N/A to this event.
+2.4 That the route is not appropriate for an LDWA event.
 It may be too difficult in terms of the terrain and it may be inadequately described and not signed in key areas.
 This could lead to accident/injury, people getting lost.
 Walkers/runners could inadvertently cause disruption to local residents and public causing severe reputational damage to LDWA and Local Group.
 M L Route is devised and written by local group member(s) with good knowledge of the area.
 Route is walked out by other persons prior to the event including some who have little knowledge of the area.
 Route risk assessment undertaken and findings implemented.
 This latter to include possible rerouting, signage and recommendations for marshals en route.
 Route is measured for length and ascent/descent calculated.
 Route description is made available in good time for people to walk out route.
 Marshals are available en route to manage the event.
-Marshals' walk approx. 4 weeks in advance of main event makes final check of route Entrants required to carry route description and maps (see rules) The Offa's Twisted Wye Kanter has four routes.
-Route descriptions have been provided for entrants who do not wish to self- navigate.
+Entrants required to carry route description and maps (see rules) Event advert clearly states that event is a mountainous event and entrants need to be suitably prepared with regards to their fitness levels.
+Entrants are LDWA members who are experienced long distance walkers.
+Detailed route descriptions and GPX files have been provided to entrants.
 Distances and height ascent checked.
-Clues to be solved all checked and grid references checked by GPS.
-No marshals' event.
-2.5 Food and drink is not adequate to meet needs of entrants causing problems with dehydration, loss of energy etc. M L Location and distribution of checkpoints needs to be adequately planned, particularly at end of event.
+2.5 Food and drink is not adequate to meet needs of entrants causing problems with dehydration, loss of energy etc. Μ L Location and distribution of checkpoints needs to be adequately planned, particularly at end of event.
 Food menus need to be adequately planned to provide balanced food offer.
-Entrants to carry water and spare food (see rules) Facilities are made available to transport entrants' No checkpoints.
-Food provided at the start and at the finish when entrants return.
+Entrants to carry water and spare food (see rules) Food provided at the start at every checkpoint and at the finish when entrants return.

-special food (see rules).

-2.6 Kitchen faculties are inadequate (including for handwashing) and food preparation does not take account of hygiene requirements leading to illness M L Booking of facilities need to take account of suitability of kitchens and if necessary menus tailored accordingly.
+Catering manager has designed a menu that will sustain entrants throughout event using food that has been proven to work on similar events.
+Gluten free food options will be provided.
+2.6 Kitchen faculties are inadequate (including for handwashing) and food preparation does not take account of hygiene requirements leading to illness Μ L suitability of kitchens and if necessary menus tailored accordingly.
 Guidance to be issued to marshals on basic food hygiene do breakfast marshals need basic food hygiene qualification?
-Will depend on type of food prep and service provided Kitchen has a microwave, cooker and kettle enabling hot food to be serve to entrants.
+Will depend on type of food prep and service provided The catering manager has visited all checkpoints and noted the equipment in each location.
+Menus have been designed accordingly.
+Each checkpoint will have a catering lead and will have undertaken basic food hygiene online training.

-prep and service provided